 - help you access an awesome support system

 - give you practical tools you can use in real life, not just in therapy

-- act as support for your own growth so that you can successfully “terminate” therapy
+- act as support for your own growth so that you can successfully “terminate” or transition out of therapy

 It’s important to know what you’re looking for from therapy.
 Your goals will help you determine if a particular therapist is right for you.
 What’s expensive for one person will be a bargain for someone else!
 It’s okay to know what’s right for you, and be honest about that with your therapist.